Runic Revelation Preview

 He recoiled in horror, instantly severing the stream of magic.
 But the bedding continued to burn, the flames growing taller by the second.
 Black smoke rose from the tub, making Kyle cough, his eyes stinging sharply.
 He stifled the urge to bolt from the room screaming for help, and instead wove magic rapidly, creating another waterfall atop the burning bedding.
 The cool water doused the flames with an angry hiss, steam billowing up to the ceiling.

-Kyle stood there, gawking at the blackened mountain of fabric, suddenly wishing that Xanos had killed him while he'd had the chance.
+Kyle stood there, gawking at the blackened mountain of fabric, suddenly wishing that Xanos had killed him when he'd had the chance.
 What the heck was he going to do now?
 Kalibar was going to have him hanged!

 Just then, he heard a knock on his bedroom door.